mushrifa-hussain/my-blog-website/README.md

 * Delete blog posts
 * Dynamic routing using Express
 * Server-side rendering using EJS
-* Clean UI using Bootstrap
+* Clean UI using Bootstrap and custom css

 ---